-The development of higher-order model checking-the model checking of trees generated by higher-order recursion schemes (HORS)-has benefitted much from ideas and methods in semantics.
+The recent development of higher-order model checking-the model checking of trees generated by higher-order recursion schemes (HORS) against (alternating parity) tree automata-has benefitted much from ideas and methods in semantics.
 Ong's proof [1] of the decidability of the monadic second-order (MSO) theories of trees generated by HORS was based on game semantics [2].
 Using HORS as an intermediate model of higher-order computation, Kobayashi [3] showed that safety properties of functional programs can be verified by reduction to the model checking of HORS against trivial automata (i.e. Büchi tree automata with a trivial acceptance condition).
-His model checking algorithm is based on an intersection type-theoretic characterisation of the trivial automata acceptance problem of trees generated by HORS.
-This typetheoretic approach was subsequently refined and extended to characterise alternating parity tree automata [4], thus yielding a new proof of Ong's MSO decidability result.
+His model checking algorithm is based on an intersection-type-theoretic characterisation of the trivial automata acceptance problem of trees generated by HORS.4 This type-theoretic approach was subsequently refined and extended to characterise alternating parity tree automata [5], thus yielding a new proof of Ong's MSO decidability result.
 (Several other proofs of the result are now known.
-Hague et al. [5] developed a new hierarchy of collapsible pushdown automata and proved that they are equi-expressive with HORS for generating trees.
-Salvati and Walukiewicz's proof [6] uses a Krivine machine formulation of the operational semantics of HORS.)
+Hague et al. [6] developed a new hierarchy of collapsible pushdown automata and proved that they are equi-expressive with HORS for generating trees.
+Salvati and Walukiewicz's proof [7] uses a Krivine machine formulation of the operational semantics of HORS.)